Beam Shop

 How to Read the Psalms

-The Psalms have been well-loved and frequently used by Christians throughout history.
-For directness, intensity, and intimacy, they are unrivaled in all of Scripture.
-Somehow the psalmists seem to have anticipated our own awe, desires, and frustrations.
-Yet the Psalms also challenge us when we look at them closely.
+The Psalms possess an enduring fascination for us.
+For frankness, directness, intensity and intimacy, they are unrivaled in all of Scripture.
+Somehow the psalmists seem to have anticipated all our awe, desires and frustrations.
+No wonder Christians have used the Psalms in worship from the earliest times to the present.
+Yet the Psalms cause us difficulties when we look at them closely.
 Their poetry is unfamiliar in form.
-Many images used are foreign to us today.
-And the psalmists sometimes express troubling thoughts that seem hard to reconcile with other teachings of Scripture.
-In this volume of the popular How to Read Series, Tremper Longman III gives us the kind of help we need to overcome the distance between the psalmists' world and ours.
-He... alles anzeigen expand_more
+Many images they use are foreign to us today.
+And the psalmists sometimes express thoughts that seem unworthy of Scripture.
+Tremper Longman gives us the kind of help we need to overcome the distance between the psalmists' world and ours.
+He explains the various... alles anzeigen expand_more

-The Psalms have been well-loved and frequently used by Christians throughout history.
-For directness, intensity, and intimacy, they are unrivaled in all of Scripture.
-Somehow the psalmists seem to have anticipated our own awe, desires, and frustrations.
+The Psalms possess an enduring fascination for us.
+For frankness, directness, intensity and intimacy, they are unrivaled in all of Scripture.
+Somehow the psalmists seem to have anticipated all our awe, desires and frustrations.
+No wonder Christians have used the Psalms in worship from the earliest times to the present.

-Yet the Psalms also challenge us when we look at them closely.
+Yet the Psalms cause us difficulties when we look at them closely.
 Their poetry is unfamiliar in form.
-Many images used are foreign to us today.
-And the psalmists sometimes express troubling thoughts that seem hard to reconcile with other teachings of Scripture.
+Many images they use are foreign to us today.
+And the psalmists sometimes express thoughts that seem unworthy of Scripture.

-In this volume of the popular How to Read Series, Tremper Longman III gives us the kind of help we need to overcome the distance between the psalmists' world and ours.
-He explains the various genres of psalms, the way they were used in Hebrew worship, their relationship to the rest of the Old Testament, and the characteristics of Hebrew poetry.
-Then he looks at how Christians can appropriate the message and insights of Psalms today.
+Tremper Longman gives us the kind of help we need to overcome the distance between the psalmists' world and ours.
+He explains the various kinds of psalms, the way they were used in Hebrewworship and their relationship to the rest of the Old Testament.
+Then he looks at how Christians can appropriate their message and insights today.
+Turning to the art of Old Testament poetry, he explains the use of parallelism and imagery.

-Step-by-step suggestions for interpreting the psalms on our own are followed by exercises for further study and reflection, plus a helpful guide to commentaries on the Psalms.
-This second edition includes expanded content, updated sources, and a new appendix on the structure of the book of Psalms.
+Step-by-step suggestions for interpretating the psalms on our own are followed by exercises for further study and reflection.
+Also included is a helpful guide to commentaries on the Psalms.

 Tremper Longman III (PhD, Yale University) is Distinguished Scholar and Professor Emeritus of Biblical Studies at Westmont College in Santa Barbara, California.
 He is the author or coauthor of over thirty books, including How to Read the Psalms, How to Read Proverbs, Literary Approaches to Biblical Interpretation, and Old Testament Essentials.